slimgroup/Devito-Examples/README.md

 python seismic/acoustic/acoustic_example.py -nd 1
 ```

+Some of the examples require velocity models such as the marmousi-ii model.
+These models can be downloaded at [devito-data](https://github.com/devitocodes/data) to be used in the tutorials.

 ## How to navigate this directory

 Examples and tutorials are provided in the form of single Python files and as Jupyter